TAIJI BOXING PHOTOGRAPHED

 There was also a smaller bamboo ball, about five times the size of an ordinary soccer ball.
 When put on the ground, it is moved around with the foot.
 When put on a table, it is moved around by the body or hands.
 See photos 1-3:

 Chu demonstrated the exercises for the bamboo balls one by one.
 He says he intends to take his inventions with him to Belgium for the Chinese education exhibit at the International Exposition [at Liège, May-Nov, 1930] so that foreigners can take a look at them.

 Then performances continued from Wu Jianquan, Xu Zhiyi, Liu Desheng, Tong Zhongyi, Liu Baichuan, Jin Xiufeng, further livening things with boxing arts demonstrations.
 Wu Jianquan’s daughter Yinghua did a performance of Taiji Sword that was especially outstanding.
 On that day, every newspaper reporter busily took photographs.
 The photos of the event included here were taken by our own Guo Xiqi.

-Here are a few photos from issues 1-3 of 國術統一月刊 Martial Arts United Monthly, 1934:
+Here are a few photos from issues 1-3 of 國術統一月刊 Martial Arts United Monthly Magazine, 1934:

 Chu Minyi demonstrating the Taiji pushing hands ball during the opening of the National Games:

 At the 18th Northern China Exercise Conference, chief referee over martial arts Chu Minyi demonstrating the Taiji pushing hands ball on a martial arts platform:

 Chu Minyi promoting kite flying:

 Here is an announcement published in 山西國術體育旬刊 Shanxi Martial Arts & Physical Education Weekly, Vol 1, Issue 34, Aug 10, 1935:

 CHU MINYI HAS ALSO INVENTED A “TAIJI WHEEL”